dcsil/CSC491/assignments/participation_teamwork.md

-### Participation
+### Participation, Teamwork, and Communication

-Participation is an important aspect of this course.
-As the course is a very experience-based course, and we are mimicking a startup, it is important that everyone participates.
+Participation and teamwork are important aspects of this course.
+As the course is a very experience-based course, and we are mimicking a startup, it is important that everyone participates and works together.

 You are expected to be active in the following: